First Owner: 2nd October 1959 – 31st July 1963

-After their divorce in 1968 Renato got married again, to a young Jewish student, believed to be Klara Pelah but continued to see Gina occasionally.
+After their divorce in 1968 Renato got married again, to a young Israeli student, believed to be Klara Pelah (another source says Carla) and had two sons but continued to see Gina occasionally.

 Gina Fratini went on to become a famous society dress designer.
 Elizabeth Taylor chose a Gina Fratini dress for her second marriage to Richard Burton in 1975.
 Gina also dressed British royals including Princesses Margaret, Anne, Alexandra and Michael of Kent.
 Other famous clients included Ursula Andress and Raquel Welch.
 Diana Princess of Wales wore one of her creations for a 1990 official portrait by Terence Donovan and again, in April 1991, to a ballet during an official visit to Rio de Janeiro.
 Gina Fratini OBE died in London, aged 85, in May 2017.
 Zandra Rhodes said of her “Gina Fratini had a delightful personality, she was charming and vivacious.”
 A selection of Gina’s dresses are on permanent display at the Victoria & Albert Museum in London.